yoyosan/docker-headshot-box/README.md

 Go to http://localhost:4000 to use the application.
 Don't forget to go to Settings and change Demo directory to `/root/hsbox/demos`.

+# Change log

+10th may
+* update to use the Linux build
+* get rid of wine and other unuseful packages

+9th may
+* first version

 # Issues

-* Demo parsing isn't working yet.
-We'll need to wait for the Linux binary.
+* Problem with running the application.
+I've reported the issue.
 * Watch and Hightlights buttons will not work.
 Some changes need to be done in the headshot-box project.